 Our organic growth strategy is to generate significant new business for the Company directly through its new subsidiaries and indirectly through its AMA.
 We will continue our focus and prioritization in the rail, logistics and intermodal market space but intend to drive efficiencies in the personnel resources allocated to that line of business through utilization of key staff in other areas.
 In this regard, the Company has made significant changes in the senior management team to include a new divisional President, who joined the Company in July 2024 as the senior leader of our new subsidiary Duos Edge AI and has more than 30 years of experience successfully leading start-up ventures in the data center industry.
 In addition, the appointment of our CEO as the Executive Chairman and CEO of New APR brings Duos leadership to that organization.
-The team also saw a change in CFO in Q2 2024 with the return of our former CFO as a highly experienced senior public company executive to assist the CEO with transforming the Company going forward.
-Finally, late in 2024, a new Chief Operating Officer was appointed with leadership skills that span operational environments including the new power industry target for the asset management agreement.
+The team also saw a change in CFO in Q2 2024 with the return of our former CFO as a highly experienced senior public company executive to assist the CEO with transforming the Company target for the asset management agreement.